Cupolas of Capitalism

 .
 Features a central circular drum tower with dome and cupola.
 287 feet tall.
 More info offsite with this official site offering general building information and virtual tours.
 The Washington State Legislature site offers a fun Capitol Campus Trivia Game, rewarding correct answers with handsome images of the capitol building.
 HistoryLink features a construction history with several period photos.
 More historic images may be found in the Universityof Washington Library's Digital Collection.
 Mary Ann Sullivan has made a building description and photo gallery available via her Digital Imaging Project.
 A few photos and a short description of the 2001-04 project appear on the SRG Partnership website.

 West Virginia Charleston 1900 Kanawha Blvd.
-E. (between Greenbrier St. & California Ave.) / bird's eye view rotated to show North Front from MS Bing; street view showing South Front and maybe forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.
+E. (between Greenbrier St. & California Ave.) / bird's eye view rotated to show north front from MS Bing; street view showing South Front and maybe forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.

 1924-32, Capitol designed and built.
 East Wing built from 1924-25, West Wing from 1926-27, and central section from 1930-32.
 Exterior dome first given its painted and partially gilded finish in 1931 / Cass Gilbert.